 Field options further define text, bar code, and non-printable text fields.
 The text, constant text, or bar code field must be previously defined before you can apply any field option to it.

-Define options immediately after the field to which they apply.
+Note: Define field options immediately after the field to which they apply.